LordLorentz/wizarding/README.md

 “All-right, let’s just clean the place up, then”, he said.

-An orb popped into existence above Memento’s hand, at first reflecting the room like a soap bubble, then quickly changing the image on its surface to carved alabaster pillars, beautiful frescoes on the walls, polished marble floor, littered with sand, a massive granite slab serving as a table, surrounded by seven simple chairs.
+An orb popped into existence above Memento’s hand, at first reflecting the room like a soap bubble, then quickly changing the image on its surface to carved alabaster pillars, beautiful frescoes on the walls, polished marble floor, littered with sand, a massive granite slab serving as a table, surrounded by seven stone chairs.
 Lastly, the low, gloomy ceiling reflected in the orb turned into a high, airy arch, painted with the image of the Greek goddess, Athena.

 “Well then.
 That ought to do,” Memento said, flippantly tossing the orb to the center of the cell.
 When it hit about a meter from the floor, it rolled on the table depicted inside itself, and, to ensure the possibility of this happening, swapped the inside with the outside.